Drench Resistance is the number one animal health issue facing farmers and their vets in the sheep & beef industry.

 - You won’t see it coming until the shit hits the fan (or hand piece in this case).

-Drench is the silent, slow onset profit killer.
+Drench resistance is the silent, slow onset profit killer.
 It starts out costing you 5grams/day (which you can’t see) and builds up over time.
 We see farmers become aware they may have a problem during a wet summer/autumn when the worm population on farm is more active and cycling quicker and farmers start knocking on our door with high FECs and poor doing stock.

 Economics – What Parasites cost you!